rubiefawn/remedy/characters/race.md

 * **Senses:** Due to your affinity with darkness, you have darkvision with a range of 60 feet.
 * **Ability Score Increase:** Your Agility score increases by 1.
 * **Mantle of Darkness:** One per long rest, you may use your action to surround yourself in a veil of shadow for 1 minute.
-All creatures of your choice within 10 feet of you must succeed on a Willpower check vs your Charisma or become Blinded until the transformation ends.
+All creatures of your choice within 10 feet of you must succeed on a Willpower check vs your Charisma each turn or become Blinded until until the beginning of their next turn.
 * **One with Shadow:** Once per short rest, you may use a bonus action to become Invisible for 1 minute, provided you remain in dim light or darkness for the duration.

 ### 🟣 Aetherling